The Unknown Face of Scalar-Tensor Gravitational Theories: Introduction

-where the positive smooth function $\Omega^2=\Omega^2(x)$ is the conformal factor.
-The above CT does not affect either the spacetime coordinates or the spacetime points, i. e., this is not a spacetime diffeomorphism.
-Therefore, CT acts only on fields.
+where the positive smooth function $\Omega=\Omega(x)$ is known as the conformal factor and $w_i$ is the conformal weight of the field $\Phi_i$.
+This transformation acts only on fields, so it does not affect the spacetime coordinates and points; that is, this is not a spacetime diffeomorphism.

-From a mathematical point of view, CT \eqref{conf-t} is an equivalence relationship, so that the different conformal representations of a given theory are mathematically equivalent.
-The question is: Are these conformal representations physically equivalent as well?
-Looking for an answer to the latter question is what led to the CFI in the first place.
-The different points of view on the role that CT \eqref{conf-t} plays in scalar-tensor gravitational (STG) theories \cite{brans-dicke-1961, bergmann_1968, nordvedt_1970, wagoner_1970, anderson-1971, ross_1972, fujii-1974, isenberg_1976, casas_1992, fujii_book, faraoni_book, quiros_ijmpd_2019}, can be summarized in the following way:
+From a mathematical point of view \eqref{conf-t} is an equivalence relationship, so the different conformal representations of a given theory are mathematically equivalent.
+The question is: are these conformal representations physically equivalent?
+Seeking an answer to the latter question led to the CFI in the first place.
+The different points of view on the role that CT \eqref{conf-t} plays in scalar-tensor gravitational (STG) theories \cite{brans-dicke-1961, bergmann_1968, nordvedt_1970, wagoner_1970, anderson-1971, ross_1972, fujii-1974, isenberg_1976, casas_1992, fujii_book, faraoni_book, quiros_ijmpd_2019}, can be roughly summarized in the following way:\footnote{In this document, we consider ``traditional'' STG theories, leaving Horndeski theories for future work.}

 \begin{itemize}